szczyglis-dev/py-gpt/CONTRIBUTING.md

 Pull requests are the best way to propose changes to the codebase.
 We actively welcome your pull requests:

-1. Fork the repo and create your branch from `dev`.
+1. Fork the repository.
-2. If you've added code that should be tested, add tests.
-3. If it is needed, update the documentation.
-4. Ensure the test suite passes.
+2. Add your code.
-5. Issue that pull request targeting the `dev` branch.
+4. Make pull request targeting the `master` branch.

 ## Use a Consistent Coding Style